Nukesor/comfy-table/README.md

 Comfy-table doesn't allow `unsafe` code in its code-base.
 As it's a "simple" formatting library, it also shouldn't be needed in the future.

-However, Comfy-table uses two unsafe functions calls in its dependencies.
+However, Comfy-table uses two unsafe functions calls in its dependencies. \
+Both calls can be disabled by explicitely calling [Table::force_no_tty](https://docs.rs/comfy-table/4.0.1/comfy_table/struct.Table.html#method.force_no_tty).

 1. `crossterm::tty::IsTty`.
 This function is necessary to detect whether we're currently on a tty or not.
     This is only called if no explicit width is provided via `Table::set_table_width`.